Elf (film)

 Elf is a 2003 American Christmas comedy film directed by Jon Favreau and written by David Berenbaum.
-It stars Will Ferrell as Buddy the Elf, a human raised by Santa's elves, who learns about his origins and heads to New York City to meet his biological father.
+It stars Will Ferrell as Buddy the Elf, a human raised by Santa's elves, who learns about his origins and heads to New York City to meet his biological father who doesn't know of his existence.
 James Caan, Zooey Deschanel, Mary Steenburgen, Ed Asner and Bob Newhart appear in supporting roles.

 Elf was released in the United States on November 7, 2003, by New Line Cinema.
-It became a major critical and commercial success, grossing $220 million worldwide against a $33 million budget.
+It became a major critical and commercial success, grossing $232.9 million worldwide against a $33 million budget.
 Ferrell's performance as Buddy, in particular, was praised by critics.
 The film inspired the 2010 Broadway musical Elf: The Musical and NBC's 2014 stop motion animated television special Elf: Buddy's Musical Christmas.
 It has been hailed by many as a modern classic and is often listed as one of the best Christmas films of all time.

 Plot

 One Christmas Eve, a baby from an orphanage crawls into Santa Claus's sack and is unwittingly taken back to the North Pole.
 When the infant is discovered at Santa's workshop, the elves name him Buddy, after his diaper's brand label, and Papa Elf adopts him.
 Growing up, Buddy believes that he is an elf, but discovers in adulthood that he is actually a human.
-Papa Elf informs Buddy that his birth parents are Walter Hobbs and Susan Wells, the latter having put him up for adoption before her death.
-Walter now works as a children's book publisher at the Empire State Building in New York City, unaware of Buddy's existence.
+Papa Elf tells Buddy that his birth parents are Walter Hobbs and Susan Wells, the latter having put him up for adoption prior to her death.
+Walter now works for a publishing company at the Empire State Building in New York City, unaware of Buddy's existence.

-Buddy travels to New York and finds Walter at his workplace, but Walter thinks he is a Christmas-gram messenger and has him ejected.
-Buddy visits a Gimbels department store and becomes infatuated with a deadpan employee named Jovie.
+Buddy travels to New York and finds Walter at his workplace, but Walter mistakes him for a Christmas-gram messenger and has him ejected.
+Buddy then visits a Gimbels department store and becomes infatuated with a deadpan employee named Jovie.
 Hearing that Santa will visit the store the following day, Buddy redecorates the store overnight.
-However, when he realizes that the store's Santa is a man in a costume, Buddy causes a brawl and gets arrested.
+However, upon realizing that the store's Santa is a man in a costume, and he causes a brawl and gets arrested.